 It should.
-Let's remind ourselves that you're looking for a partner here, not just another supplier.
-It's part of their role to be able to make recommendations based on how you're working.
-To suggest better software to use, a smoother network, more appropriate security.
+Remember, you're looking for a partner here, not just another supplier.
+It's part of their role to be able to make recommendations based on how you're working, to suggest better software to use, a smoother network, more appropriate security.